samuellee77/azure-openai-chat-forum-bot/README.md

 Before you begin, ensure you have the following:

 - Python 3.9+
-  - Important: Python and the pip package manager must be in the path in Windows for the setup scripts to work.
+  - **Notice:** Python and the pip package manager must be in the path in Windows for the setup scripts to work.
 - Git
 - Azure account (with sufficient permissions to create and manage resources)
 - Azure Developer CLI
 - OpenAI API key

 You also need to manually creates Azure Web Service, Azure OpenAI Service, and Azure Cognitive Search Service.
-If you don't have any pre-existing Azure services, create those services [here](https://portal.azure.com) and follow the guides
+If you don't have any pre-existing Azure services, create those services [here](https://portal.azure.com) and follow the guides:
   - [Azure Web Service](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-cli%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli)

   - [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)

   - [Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal)

-    - AZURE_KEY_CREDENTIAL can be found under your search service -> Settings -> Keys -> Primary admin key
+    - AZURE_KEY_CREDENTIAL can be found under your Search Service -> Settings -> Keys -> Primary admin key

 You need to set the following environment variables in `./scripts/.env`:
 - AZURE_SEARCH_SERVICE